harryganz/harryganz.github.io/_posts/2025-10-31-surface-linux.md

 Overall, I am really pleased with my decision to go install Linux on a Surface device.
-Between getting a brand new Surface Pro 11 and only running windows, buying something like a PineTab or Starlite tablet, or getting a used Surface Pro and installing Linux, I think I made the correct choice for my intended use.
+Between getting a brand new Surface Pro 11 and only running windows, buying something like a PineTab or Starlite tablet, or getting a used Surface Pro and installing Linux, I think I made the correct choice for my intended use (software dev. + media player).
 Having the ability to install Android apps is a game changer, and I can customize the desktop environment however I like.

 I have done a bit of customization already, adding GNOME extensions which maximize windows on open and move new windows